 Now we consider Case~\ref{case:SD3}, of a finite group $G$ with semidihedral Sylow $2$-subgroup $\SD$ of order $8q$, $q\ge 2$, with one class of involutions and two classes of elements of order four.
 In this case, $G$ has a normal subgroup $K$ of index two with dihedral Sylow $2$-subgroups, and $K$ has no normal subgroups of index two.
 The group $K$ is therefore in Case~\ref{case:D1} of the classification of groups with dihedral Sylow $2$-subgroups.

-The principal blocks of this type are all in Erdmann's class $SD(2{\mathcal A})_2$.
+The principal blocks of this type are all in Erdmann's class $SD(2{\mathcal A})_2$, see the tables at the back of~\cite{Erdmann:1990a}.
 This causes a problem with socle relations.
-To see this, let us look at the principal block $B_0$ of the group $PGL^*(2,p^{2m})$. {PGL@$PGL^*(2,p^{2m})$} Let $\kk$ and $\MM$ be the two simple modules. \iftrue In the case $q=2$, their projective covers are given by the following diagrams.
+To see this, let us look at the principal block $B_0$ of the group $PGL^*(2,p^{2m})$. {PGL@$PGL^*(2,p^{2m})$} Let $\kk$ and $\MM$ be the two simple modules. \iftrue In the case $q=2$, their projective covers are given by the following diagrams. {